top of page

 START PACKING!

-Keep room for souvenirs or extra purchases.
+Keep room in your checked bag for souvenirs or extra purchases.

 It's important to choose a backpack with several access points; top-loading bags are very frustrating when you're searching for something or repacking.
 This Osprey Kestrel 68L bag has 3 access points: top drawstring, mid/bottom zipper and side zipper.